queryluke/masseffect-5e/static/data/class_features/biotic_control.md

 id: biotic_control
 name: Biotic Control
 ---
-At {{ level }} level, you've increase your mastery with biotic spells that control the battlefield.
+At {{ level }} level, you've increased your mastery with biotic spells that control the battlefield.
 Gain the following benefits to the spells below:

 Spell | Improvement